World Hearing Day

-On April 26, 2017, WSPS will participate, along with our health and safety system partners in Ontario and across the globe, in International Noise Awareness Day.
-This one day global campaign is aimed at raising awareness of noise-induced hearing loss and other disorders that can have a devastating impact on the health and well-being of those affected.
+On March 3, 2018, WSPS participated, along with our health and safety system partners in Ontario and across the globe, in World Hearing Day.
+This one day global campaign is aimed at raising awareness on how to prevent deafness and hearing loss, and the promotion of ear and hearing care across the world.

 WSPS occupational hygienists work with you and your staff to identify the most effective ways to improve your employees' work environments and to implement solutions that minimize exposure to noise.
 Our Technical specialists are part of the Occupational Disease Action Plan for Ontario initiative to help make workplaces safer.
 WSPS also contributes to the development of standards with the Canadian Standards Association (CSA).